Poshy163/HomeAssistant-JetKVM/README.md

 Done — the JetKVM device and sensors will appear in Home Assistant.
 If a password is provided and valid, the camera entity is created as well.

+### Step 4 — Manage password later (Options Flow)

+You can update the JetKVM password at any time without removing the integration:

+1. Go to **Settings** → **Devices & Services**
+2. Open **JetKVM**
+3. Click **Configure**
+4. Set password to enable/fix camera, or leave blank to disable camera access

+When options are saved, the integration reloads automatically.

 ## Camera / WebRTC Notes

 - The camera uses JetKVM native WebRTC signaling over port **80**.
 - No RTSP/HLS endpoint is required or used.
 - If password is empty or invalid, the integration still works for sensors but the camera is unavailable.
+- Newer JetKVM firmware uses WebSocket signaling (`/webrtc/signaling/client`), and this integration supports that flow.

 ## How It Works